nixworks/public/news/2015/05/10/index.md

 A gunman kills three relatives and a neighbour before turning the gun on himself in the Swiss town of Wuerenlingen, north-west of Zurich, police say.

 ### [Voters in Poland go to the polls for a presidential election with a second round of voting scheduled with Andrzej Duda of the Law and Justice Party challenging incumbent President Bronislaw Komorowski. ](/news/2015/05/10/voters-in-poland-go-to-the-polls-for-a-presidential-election-with-a-second-round-of-voting-scheduled-with-andrzej-duda-of-the-law-and-justic.md)
-_Context: Andrzej Duda, Bronislaw Komorowski, Law and Justice Party, Poland, Polish presidential election, 2015, President_
+_Context: Andrzej Duda, Bronislaw Komorowski, Law and Justice Party, Polish, Polish presidential election, 2015, President_

 ## [Previous Day...](/news/2015/05/9/index.md)